pavankumarsai18/Database_project/README.md

 * HashMaps
 * Arrays

 This web application used Caching and cookies because it made storing the user information easier.
-Apart from simply stroing the user information this also made the website faster.
+Apart from simply storing the user information this also made the website faster.

 ## Credits
 * Me (Pavan Vadrevu)